 Why are we hearing more about carbon markets?

 Carbon finance will be key for the implementation of the NDCs, and the Paris Agreement enables the use of such market mechanisms through Article 6.

 That’s why, around the world, interest in carbon markets is growing – 83 percent of NDCs state the intent to make use of international market mechanisms to reduce greenhouse gas emissions.

 Negotiations related to the operation of the Article 6 mechanisms under the Paris Agreement were at the center of COP26 in Glasgow.
 With the decisions taken there, the “Paris Rulebook” to implement the Agreement was considered complete.
-However, there are remaining details to be resolved, and so discussion is set to continue at the upcoming UNFCCC meetings taking place in Bonn, Germany in June 2022 and then at COP27 in Sharm El-Sheikh, Egypt.
+However, some remaining details need to be resolved.
+Further progress was made at COP27, and discussions are set to continue at the UNFCCC meetings taking place in Bonn, Germany and at COP28 in Dubai, United Arab Emirates.

 What are the challenges?